ncskier/katacoda/tekton-dashboard/step5.md

+In this section, we will view the PipelineRun logs to monitor its progress.
+Then, we will open MyApp.

 ## Monitor the PipelineRun logs

-View the PipelineRun logs for our PipelineRun by clicking on the link in the creation notification at the top of the page.
+View the PipelineRun logs for the MyApp PipelineRun by clicking on the link in the creation notification at the top of the page.

 ![PipelineRun creation notification screenshot.](https://raw.githubusercontent.com/ncskier/katacoda/master/tekton-dashboard/images/pipeline-run-created-notification.png)